Stampede, riot at Indonesia soccer match kill 129, league suspended | Sports-Games

 Stampede, riot at Indonesia soccer match kill 129, league suspended

 "It had gotten anarchic.
 They started attacking officers, they damaged cars," Nico said, adding that the crush occurred when fans fled for an exit gate.
-Video footage from local news channels showed fans streaming onto the pitch in the stadium in Malang after Arema FC lost 3-2 to Persebaya Surabaya.
+Video footage from local news channels showed fans streaming onto the pitch after Arema FC lost 3-2 to Persebaya Surabaya around 10 p.m.
+(1500 GMT).
 Scuffles can be seen, with what appeared to be tear gas in the air.

 Indonesian President Joko Widodo said authorities must thoroughly evaluate security at matches, adding that he hoped this would be "the last soccer tragedy in the nation."
 Jokowi, as the president is known, ordered the Football Association of Indonesia to suspend all games in the Indonesian top league BRI Liga 1 until an investigation had been completed.

+East Java police did not immediately respond to a request for comment on whether they were aware of such regulations.
+FIFA has requested a report on the incident from Indonesia's PSSI football association, and a PSSI team has been sent to Malang to investigate, PSSI secretary general Yunus Nusi told reporters.

-Indonesia's human rights commission planned to investigate security at the ground, including the use of tear gas, its commissioner told Reuters.
-WORST IN RECENT DECADES
+Indonesia's human rights commission also plans to investigate security at the ground, including the use of tear gas, its commissioner told Reuters.
+Amnesty International Indonesia slammed the security measures, saying the "use of excessive force by the state ... to contain or control such crowds cannot be justified at all".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)